 Self-harm does not help to alleviate emotional pain or turmoil, and, if left untreated, it can lead to further complications.
 While some complications may only be minor, there are some that can be permanent and untreatable.
 Self-injury only temporarily stops negative emotions, it does not fix underlying issues.
 Over time, the emotions build up and eventually come to overwhelm the person.
 Additionally, certain types of self-harming behaviors increase the chance of an individual developing an infection, bleeding to death from cutting a vein or artery, and causing permanent scars or disfigurement.

-Often, an inpatient treatment program that specializes in treating adults who engage in self-harm can be extremely helpful in allowing these individuals to find healthier ways of coping with the emotional pain or distress they are experiencing.
+Often, a treatment center that specializes in treating adults who engage in self-harm can be extremely helpful in allowing these individuals to find healthier ways of coping with the emotional pain or distress they are experiencing.
 Through a thorough assessment, a hospital that treats those who struggle with self-harm will be able to determine the underlying cause for an individual’s self-harm and work with him or her to develop a treatment plan that will put him or her on the path toward recovery.
 Through therapy, individuals can learn to cope with stress and focus on improving both communication and social skills.
 Additionally, most inpatient programs provide family therapy, which can help to address any familial dysfunction and get everyone on the same page.

 Treatment Philosophy & Benefits

-At Greenleaf Behavioral Health Hospital, we are committed to giving one hundred percent of ourselves in effort and training to become experts in our field.
-Our mission is to provide exceptional treatment and therapeutic programming in a safe environment, sending patients from our doors onto the path of life-long recovery.
+At Greenleaf Behavioral Health Hospital in Valdosta, we are committed to giving one hundred percent of ourselves in effort and training to become experts in our field.
+Our mission is to provide exceptional treatment, sending patients from our treatment center onto the path of life-long recovery.

 Types of Treatment offered at Greenleaf Behavioral Health Hospital